Magathi7/Calc/README.md

 ![Alt text](<Screenshot (60).png>)

 ## RESULT:
-The program for designing a standard calculator using HTML and CSS is executed successfully.
+The program for designing a standard calculator using HTML and CSS is executed successfully